Quantum Science and Technology

 Ulm University – pioneer and partner in quantum research

-Three locations, one proposal for a Cluster of Excellence
+Three locations, one Cluster of Excellence application

 The three locations Karlsruhe, Ulm and Stuttgart combine globally unique expertise in the field of quantum science.
 The Karlsruhe Institute of Technology, Ulm University and the University of Stuttgart are in the next round for a "Cluster of Excellence" in the German federal and state governments' Excellence Strategy with their joint proposal "Chem4Quant".